raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step04.md

 You can use even more than two sensors if you want; some designs use three or four.

-How would a third sensor in the center of the robot impact the way it moves?
+How would a third sensor in the centre of the robot impact the way it moves?

 What difference do the extra sensors make?